Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 when $\Lambda=0$.
 For smaller masses, the metric function $f(r)$ does not vanish anywhere and thus no horizon exists.
 These solutions have naked singularities.

 Since we have an exact solution for $p(r)$ from \eqref{eq:p} and a simple analytic form for $r_h$, the angular velocity of the horizon

 is straightforward to compute.
-In figure \ref{fig:hav l0} we plot $\frac{\Omega}{\chi}$ (in units of inverse seconds) as a function of $M$ (in units of solar mass) where ($\chi = a/M$) for a variety of values of $\alpha$ alongside the GR solution for comparison.
-The main new feature introduced by the 4DGB theory is the existence of a maximal angular velocity, indicted by the termination points of the blue curves at any given $\alpha$, due to the presence of a minimum mass.
+In figure \ref{fig:hav l0} we plot $\frac{\Omega}{\chi}$ (in units of inverse seconds) as a function of $M$ (in units of solar mass) for a variety of values of $\alpha$ alongside the GR solution for comparison (where $\chi = a/M$).
+The main new feature introduced by the 4DEGB theory is the existence of a maximal angular velocity, indicated by the termination points of the blue curves at any given $\alpha$, due to the presence of a minimum mass.
 As $\alpha$ increases, this maximal value decreases.

-For a fixed $\alpha$ we observe that the 4DGB theory predicts a significantly larger angular velocity at a given (small) mass than does GR, but quickly converges to the GR result when the mass is large.
+For a fixed $\alpha$ we observe that the 4DEGB theory predicts a significantly larger angular velocity at a given (small) mass than does GR, but quickly converges to the GR result when the mass is large.